Microwave Quantum Memcapacitor Effect: Results and Discussion

 As in the case of uncoupled devices, we can calculate the dynamics of coupled devices with initially correlated input states.
 We use similar states as in the case of a single device it means Bell, NOON, and cat states.

 We start our analysis considering Bell state as the initial state, that is $\ket{\Psi (0)} =\ket{ \psi_B}\ket{\psi_B }$, where $\ket{\psi_B}= (\ket{0,0} +\ket{1,1})/\sqrt{2}$.
-Figures~\ref{Fig:0.1bell state1}(a)-(b) show the input-output dynamics for both memristors for $\omega_{\nu} = 0.5\omega_1$.
+Figures~\ref{Fig:0.1bell state1}(a)-(b) show the input-output dynamics for both memcapacitors for $\omega_{\nu} = 0.5\omega_1$.
 In this case, curves approach pinched hysteresis loops.
 We notice that the first device is more stable than the second one.
-For the high-frequency regime, we can note that the response of the observable $\langle\hat{n}_{\ell}\rangle$ squashes losing the memristivity (see Fig.~\ref{Fig:0.1bell state1}(e)-(f)).
+For the high-frequency regime, we can note that the response of the observable $\langle\hat{n}_{\ell}\rangle$ squashes losing the memcapacitive properties (see Fig.~\ref{Fig:0.1bell state1}(e)-(f)).

 Next, we initialize the devices a in tensor product of NOON state of the form $\ket{\Psi (0)} = \ket{ \psi_N}\ket{\psi_N }$, where $\ket{\psi_N}= (\ket{0,2}+\ket{2,0})/{\sqrt{2}}$.
 Interestingly, we observe that for this initialization, the results are similar to Bell states, as depicted in Fig.~\ref{Fig:0.1bell state1}(c)-(d) for voltage frequency $\omega_{\nu} = 0.5\omega_1$.
 We need to mention that for Bell and NOON states, the expectation value in the number of photons is zero, which is related to the position of the pinched point in the curves, as pointed out in References~\cite{Shubham.PRA}.
-For NOON states, the high-frequency dynamics is similar to the Bell state as can be seen in Fig.~\ref{Fig:0.1bell state1}(g)-(h), where the devices tend to lose their memristive properties.
+For NOON states, the high-frequency dynamics is similar to the Bell state as can be seen in Fig.~\ref{Fig:0.1bell state1}(g)-(h), where the devices tend to lose their memcapacitive properties.